Twitter (X) Login Setup Guide for Mobile App

 iOS Configuration

-The Twitter URL scheme is already configured in your Info.plist
+The Twitter URL scheme is already configured in your Info.plist.
+Verify it contains the martfury scheme:

 <key>CFBundleURLTypes</key>